SerenityOS/serenity/Ports/ReadMe.md

 configuration/compilation options, and some other things (see [Writing ports scripts](#writing-ports-scripts) for details).

-To install a certain port, `cd` into its directory and run `./package.sh`
+- To install a certain port, `cd` into its directory and run `./package.sh`
+- To install all available ports, run the `build_all.sh` script in this directory.
+Pass `clean` as first argument to remove old build files beforehand.
+- To reinstall all currently installed ports, run the `build_installed.sh` script in this directory.
+This is sometimes required when LibC changes, for example.
+Pass `clean` as first argument to remove old build files beforehand.

 Installed ports are being tracked in `Build/packages.db` (a simple text file).
 You can delete this file at any time, in fact it must be edited or removed